Scan Z And The Brave New World Of Tracking Your Acne Breakouts

 For better or worse, smartphone apps have become a part our daily lives.
 It was an inevitability that someone would create an acne app.
 Do you want to scan your face and get a data driven estimate on how long a pimple is going to last?
 Well now there is now an app for that.
 And no, it has nothing to do with anything like pro active.

 Everyone’s skin is unique and understanding your skin better is often the first step in combating your acne problem.
 The Scan Z app and accompanying device go as far as to read and interpret the sebum levels on your face.
 This helps you predict when a breakout may be coming.
-The app also includes a dietary tracking element, which helps consumers better understand the correlation between the food they eat and their complexion.
+The app also includes a dietary tracking element4, which helps consumers better understand the correlation between the food they eat and their complexion.

 Better Understanding Of Your Skin – Not A Miracle Worker

 Executives at Scan Z are quick to caution that this is primarily an acne tracker.
-It is a way to obtain helpful data and correlations to better understand how your skin works.
+It is a way to obtain helpful data and correlations to better understand how your skin works5.
 When questioned about the impact of Scan Z, they attempt to temper any unrealistic expectations.
 An app cannot possibly cure your acne.
 Scan Z is no doubt measured in their tone, because The US Federal Trade Commission has in the past come down very harshly on apps making over the top claims in regards to acne.
 In fact, two settlement claims were filed against app makers Acne Pwner and Derm App in regards to exaggerated claims.

 Scan Z works as a two-piece combination with a scanning device that attaches to your phone and the app itself.
 To use it, you run this device over your skin.
-When you are done scanning, the device sends transdermal images of the surface of your skin to your phone.
+When you are done scanning, the device sends transdermal images of the surface of your skin to your phone6.
 It is as simple as that.

-According to Chief Science Officer Djuro Koruga, the app uses Mayo Clinic algorithms that can estimate an upcoming breakout or the estimated length of a current one.
+According to Chief Science Officer Djuro Koruga, the app uses Mayo Clinic algorithms that can estimate an upcoming breakout or the estimated length of a current one7.
 The more you use the Scan Z, the more precise the data will become.
 The algorithm is as sophisticated as the amount of information you feed it, and it tracks not only your diet and sebum levels but also your preferred facial cleanser.
-Over enough time this creates your personal and unique beauty profile, building a chart of the inputs and outputs that lead to your breakouts.
+Over enough time this creates your personal and unique beauty profile, building a chart of the inputs and outputs that lead to your breakouts8.

 Is It Worth It?